doctronic/lein-deploy-war/README.md

 # lein-deploy-war

 A [Leiningen](leiningen.org) plugin to deploy war artifacts from [ring](https://github.com/weavejester/lein-ring) to remote repository, inheriting project's name, group, and version.

-This task lets you deploy arbitrary artifacts from disk without having to specify the artifacts' name, group, or version.
+This task lets you deploy arbitrary artifacts from disk without having to specify the artifacts' group, or version.
 These values are looked up in the current project.
+The name will simply be your uberwar-name (as configured inside the `:ring` map).
 This plugin will also automatically upload to your snapshots and release.

 This task functions by delegating to the built-in Leiningen deploy task.